Geometry of Swarm Theory

 This spacing is understood to be static under ordinary conditions.
 It anchors the constants we measure in the laboratory.
 At everyday scales the lattice appears perfectly continuous — like a fabric that looks smooth from a distance — because the “threads” of real space are fine enough that light and matter cannot resolve the gaps.

 The fixed macro aperture λ and its implied membrane tension do not by themselves support the highest-energy photons observed in nature.
-To reconcile this, Swarm Field Theory allows for three possible extensions (not mutually exclusive):
+Swarm Field Theory allows for three possible extensions (not mutually exclusive):

-- Stretching under load: the lattice may elastically deform, pulling tighter when carrying very high-energy waves.
+• Stretching under load: the lattice may elastically deform when carrying very high-energy waves.

-- Induced tension growth: the effective membrane tension increases dynamically with wave energy, raising the ceiling without altering λ itself.
+• Induced tension growth: the effective membrane tension increases dynamically with wave energy.

 Why does light travel helically, and can it go faster than c?

-Light is massless, so moving faster than c does not violate relativity (the restriction applies only to massive objects).
+Light is massless, so moving faster than c does not violate relativity — the restriction applies only to massive objects.
 In principle, the lattice supports propagation at cmax.
 But the geometry of the helix forces every photon we measure to project down to c.
-No detector can ever register a photon at cmax or anything higher, because all real propagation is bound helically.
-Every possible observation resolves only at c.
+No detector can ever register a photon at cmax, because all real propagation is bound helically.

 This also explains why information cannot travel faster than c.
-Although the lattice allows a deeper maximum speed cmax, no usable information can ever exceed c.
-The helical geometry guarantees that the projected speed c is the only speed that can carry signals or causal influence.
+The lattice may allow a deeper maximum speed, but the helical geometry guarantees that c is the only measurable signal speed.
 Phase effects may appear to move faster, but information and measurement are always bound by c.

-A simple analogy: a sine wave on a rope has a forward speed, but the crest point actually traces a longer path.
-Its local speed is higher than the forward projection, yet the signal velocity remains fixed.
-In Swarm Theory, the lattice wave works the same way.
-The underlying lattice speed cmax is higher, but every measurement resolves to the projected speed c, preserving relativity and causality.
+A simple analogy: a sine wave on a rope has a forward speed, but the crest traces a longer path.
+The local motion is higher than the forward projection, yet the signal speed is fixed.
+Swarm Theory uses the same idea at the lattice level.

 Consequences